douglasscott/NBTMaps/README.md

 2016/02/21	Added additional information to images.
 You can now save the text information in the images.
 2016/02/22	Fixed issue with canvas area moving to top of page when image was saved.
-2016/07/04  Added ability to sort map list by map scale
+2016/07/04  Added ability to sort map list by map scale 2016/07/10  Fixed a number of bugs including coordinate calculation

 ### TODO List